 The list of employers in your credit report is not meant to be a complete record of your employment history.
 Instead, the list acts as an additional identity verification tool.

 You might not see all of your employers listed because employment is typically only updated when you apply for a new account.
 When you complete an application, you are usually asked to list your current employer.
 The lender you are applying with may then report the employer name you provide, along with the other identifying information you provided, to the credit bureaus.

 If you have changed jobs since the last time you applied for credit, that new employer information wouldn't be reported to Experian by your current creditors because they wouldn't be aware of the change.
 Some lenders may choose not to report employer information at all, so it's possible that you see some previous employers listed, but not all of them.

-Income is not part of your credit history and is not included in your credit score.
+Income is not part of your Experian credit history, and is therefore not included in your Experian credit score.
 Instead, you provide that information to your lender when you complete a credit application.
-Your lender uses that information to perform a separate evaluation of your ability to repay the debt.
+Your lender can then use the income information you provide when evaluating your ability to repay the debt.